 Ph.D., 1998, Philosophy in Law, Policy, and Society

-Roderick L. Ireland is a Distinguished Professor in the School of Criminology and Criminal Justice at Northeastern University.
-He received his Bachelor of Arts from Lincoln University, Juris Doctor from Columbia Law School, Master of Laws from Harvard Law School, and Doctor of Philosophy in law, policy and society from Northeastern University.
+Roderick L. Ireland is Distinguished Professor of Criminology and Criminal Justice at Northeastern University.
+He received his Bachelor of Arts from Lincoln University, Juris Doctor from Columbia Law School, Master of Laws from Harvard Law School, and Doctor of Philosophy in Law, Policy and Society from Northeastern University.

-Prior to joining Northeastern in a full-time capacity, he had been a judge for 37 years, serving in the Boston Juvenile Court from 1977 to 1990, the Massachusetts Appeals Court from 1990 to 1997, and the Massachusetts Supreme Judicial Court from 1997 to 2014.
-When he was appointed an Associate Justice of the Supreme Judicial Court in 1997, he became the first African-American to sit on that bench in its over three hundred year history.
-In 2010 he became the Court’s first African-American Chief Justice.
+He began his legal career in 1969 as a Neighborhood Legal Services attorney.
+In 1971 he founded, along with attorney Wallace Sherwood (who later taught at the SCCJ for 35 years), the Roxbury Defenders Committee, a public defender program that provided free legal services in criminal cases.
+In 1975 he was appointed the Assistant Secretary and Chief Legal Counsel for the Massachusetts Executive Office of Administration and Finance, and in 1977, the Chair of the Massachusetts Board of Appeals on Motor Vehicle Liability Policies and Bonds.
+He then served as a judge for 37 years, sitting in the Boston Juvenile Court from 1977 to 1990, the Massachusetts Appeals Court from 1990 to 1997, and the Massachusetts Supreme Judicial Court from 1997 to 2014.
+When he was appointed an associate justice of the Supreme Judicial Court in 1997, he became the first African-American to sit on that bench in its over three hundred year history.
+In 2010 he became the Court’s first African-American chief justice.

 Ireland served as an adjunct faculty member in the School of Criminology and Criminal Justice (formerly the College of Criminal Justice) from 1978 to 2014.
 He also taught at Harvard Law School, Boston University Law School, Northeastern University School of Law, and the University of Massachusetts in Boston.
-In addition, he was on the faculty of New York University Law School’s Appellate Judges Seminar from 2001 to 2014.
+In addition, he has been on the faculty of New York University Law School’s Appellate Judges Seminar since 2001.
 He is the author of a two volume treatise on Massachusetts Juvenile Law published by Thomson/Reuters in its Massachusetts Practice Series (the first edition was published in 1993 and the second edition in 2006), as well as several law review articles.